cloud-gov/cg-site/content/docs/ops/contingency-plan.md

 After these steps are complete, updates will be deployed per usual policy using GitLab in place of GitHub.

 ### PagerDuty
-If there is a disruption in PagerDuty service, Cloud Operations will configure all alerts to be delivered via email to [cloud-gov-support@gsa.gov](mailto:cloud-gov-support@gsa.gov).
+If there is a disruption in PagerDuty service, all alerts automatically get delivered to the Cloud Operations team via GSA email.

 ### New Relic
 There is no direct impact to the platform if a disruption occurs.
 When debugging any issues where New Relic would provide insight, the team will use manual investigation to access the same information directly from the affected system(s).